DipeshDevkota/fun-mini-project/README.md

-# jsproject1  this is the project using html,css,and javascript..
+using gsap this is a project advanced..